sergerad/nolemma/README.md

 ## Protocol Design

 The system is a toy protocol and it is only very partially implemented.

-The following explains the current implementation and the cryptographic operations involved.
+The key cryptographic primitives used by the protocol are the following:
+* ECDSA secp256k1 for signatures of both transactions and blocks;
+* Keccak256 for all hashing purposes including ECDSA, content-addressable IDs (transaction and block hashes), as well as construction of Addresses (last 20 bytes of the hash); and
+* Incremental Merkle trees for withdrawal transactions which allows for L2->L1 transfers via Merkle proofs.

 ### Sequencing